 The good news for seafood enthusiasts is that even larger salmonids, such as Steelhead, Salmon, Lake Trout, or Arctic Char, usually have relatively fine scales.
 While not commonly consumed with the skin, if you decide to keep and cook these fish, a light scraping with a knife to remove the largest scales is advisable, enhancing the overall eating experience.

-Crispy Delight: Fried Trout Skin
+How To Cook Crispy Trout Skin

 Trout skin, when fried to perfection, can be a delectable treat.
 Often considered a delicacy, the skin crisps up beautifully with a light sprinkling of salt.
 Leaving the scales on during the cooking process is perfectly acceptable, as they blend seamlessly into the dish, allowing diners to relish the flavors without noticing their presence.